chetanbg1/cbgwork1/README.md

-public static void main(Strings[] args) public makes this methos accessible from anywhere static - we dont need to create object to call this method void - means does not return anything main - name of the mathod - entry point method to jvm
+public static void main(Strings[] args) public makes this method accessible from anywhere static - we dont need to create object to call this method void - means does not return anything main - name of the mathod - entry point method to jvm